Is black garlic the next “superfood”?

 Black garlic is simply regular raw garlic that’s been cooked and then cured for a month.
 Although black garlic products are still relatively new on the Australian market, Korean recipes using the ingredient date back around 4000 years.
-Through the cooking and curing process, the garlic becomes sweet – it tastes like molasses and balsamic vinegar with citrus notes – and loses its usual overpowering raw garlic taste… and resulting garlic breath.
+Through the cooking and curing process, the garlic becomes sweet.
+It tastes like molasses and balsamic vinegar with citrus notes.
+It also loses its usual overpowering raw garlic taste… and resulting garlic breath.

-Black garlic is fast becoming more widely recognised in foodie circles as a “trendy” ingredient, and can be used with meats, vegetables, eggs, stews and soups.
-Chefs are also getting creative with it – using the bulbs to make black garlic ice cream and cakes.
+The food is fast becoming more widely recognised in foodie circles as a “trendy” ingredient.
+It can be used with meats, vegetables, eggs, stews and soups.
+Chefs are also getting creative with it, using the bulbs to make black garlic ice cream and cakes.

 Health-wise, black garlic is rich in amino acids and has almost double the amount of antioxidants compared to white garlic.
-The anti-inflammatory effects of raw garlic are also present in black garlic.
-It’s even been added to energy drinks and juices, and in countries such as Thailand it’s claimed to increase life expectancy.
+The anti-inflammatory effects of raw garlic are also present.
+It’s even been added to energy drinks and juices, while in countries such as Thailand, it’s claimed to increase life expectancy.

 Right on trend

-Lynn and Jim process their organically-grown raw garlic using a hot-burning rocket stove, with ecologically sustainable wood pellets used for fuel.
+Lynn and Jim process their organically-grown raw garlic using a hot-burning rocket stove.
+They use ecologically sustainable wood pellets used for fuel.

-“We developed this process to keep the pollution from the fires to a minimum, and also use solar energy when we can to run the other aspects of processing,” Lynn explains.
-“We’re now able to produce large amounts of both sweet and savoury black garlic bulbs, which have been welcomed by the natural health community and gourmet foodies alike.”
+“We developed this process to keep the pollution from the fires to a minimum,” Lynn explains.
+“We also use solar energy when we can to run the other aspects of processing.
+Now we’re able to produce large amounts of both sweet and savoury black garlic bulbs.
+These have been welcomed by the natural health community and gourmet foodies alike.”